 This is an Application for (Please mark an 'X' beside all that apply):

-Credentialing (Discerning and affirming the theological and personal suitability of applicants for ministry roles within the Ontario Conference of MB Churches and associated ministry agencies.
+Credentialing (Discerning and affirming the theological and personal suitability of applicants for ministry roles within the Ontario Conference of MB Churches and associated ministry agencies, which are a part of the larger Canadian Conference of Mennonite Brethren Churches.
 Individuals interested in credentialing must be members in good standing of a Mennonite Brethren congregation).

 Licensing (licensing includes registration with the provincial government to solemnize marriages).